 Another criticism is that magnesium stearate might inhibit nutrient absorption.
 One in vitro study conducted in 2007 found that tablets containing magnesium stearate dissolved more slowly than tablets without magnesium stearate when placed in artificial gastric juice.
 (2) The study authors concluded that in vivo studies are needed to determine whether this finding has any practical significance.
 However, an earlier study found that although magnesium stearate increased the time it took for a drug to dissolve, it had no effect on overall bioavailability, as evidenced by blood levels of the drug in test subjects.
 (3) Further, another study found that levels of magnesium stearate didn’t affect tablet dissolution at all.
 (4)

 I’ve seen this claim pop up in a few places around the internet, so I’ll address it briefly.
 Some critics of magnesium stearate claim that it can induce formation of harmful biofilms in the intestine.
-This assertion appears to be based on the fact that soap scum contains magnesium and calcium stearate, so they insist that just as soap scum creates films on your sink or shower, magnesium stearate creates films on your intestines.
+(Biofilms are immobile communities of bacteria that form when bacteria adhere to a surface and generate a polysaccharide matrix.)
+This assertion appears to be based on the fact that soap scum contains magnesium and calcium stearate, so they insist that just as soap scum creates film on your sink or shower, magnesium stearate creates film on your intestines.

 It should be pretty obvious that the intestinal lumen is a vastly different environment from a shower door, but some people still seem to be concerned.
 Rest assured, there is no conceivable reason why this would take place, and I haven’t seen a single scientific article that even hints at this possibility.

 A 2012 study entitled “Magnesium stearate: an underestimated allergen” reported on a 28-year-old woman who had an allergic reaction to magnesium stearate, resulting in hives.
-I’m very curious about this, because an allergy to either magnesium or stearate seems highly unlikely, but unfortunately I don’t have full-text access to that study.
-But needless to say, if you develop hives (or another allergic response) after consuming magnesium stearate, you should probably avoid it in the future.
+I’m very curious about this result, because an allergy to either magnesium or stearate seems highly unlikely, but unfortunately, I don’t have full-text access to that study.
+But, needless to say, if you develop hives (or another allergic response) after consuming magnesium stearate, you should probably avoid it in the future.

-As a final note, a rat study determined that you’d have to take 2500mg of magnesium stearate per kilogram of bodyweight per day to start seeing toxic effects.
-(5) That means a 150lb person would have to consume 170,000 mg per day, which is so far beyond any amount you would encounter in supplements that it’s a non-issue.
+As a final note, a rat study determined that you’d have to take 2,500 mg of magnesium stearate per kilogram of body weight per day to start seeing toxic effects.
+(5) That means a 150-pound person would have to consume 170,000 mg per day, which is so far beyond any amount you would encounter in supplements that it’s a non-issue.

 Overall, I haven’t found scientific evidence to substantiate the claims against magnesium stearate, and the small amounts found in supplements shouldn’t be a problem for the majority of the population.